laggykiller/sticker-convert/README.md

   --steps STEPS         Set number of divisions between min and max settings.
                         Steps higher = Slower but yields file more closer to the specified file size limit.
   --processes PROCESSES
                         Set number of processes.
-Default to number of logical processors in system.
+Default to the number of logical processors in system.
                         Processes higher = Compress faster but consume more resources.
   --fps-min FPS_MIN     Set minimum output fps.
   --fps-max FPS_MAX     Set maximum output fps.